BiteDans/tiktok-backend/README.md

 For more details, refer to [hz's official documents](https://www.cloudwego.io/zh/docs/hertz/tutorials/toolkit/toolkit/).

-# Enviroment Variables
+# Environment Variables
-To add enviroment variables, create `/pgk/configs/.env` and add variables into the file.
+To add environment variables, create `/pkg/configs/.env` and add variables into the file.
 Note that the file is ignored by git.

 For example
 ```